-3. Assessment: Course evaluation criteria cover the following areas:
+- 3. Assessment: Course evaluation criteria cover the following areas:

 - Communication: oral and written expression

 - Reading comprehension

 - Spelling

 - Grammar

 This subject will be evaluated through periodic tests on the subjects covered in class.
-Classwork and projects will also be taken into account.
+Classwork, projects and other work will also be taken into account.

-The overall grade for the year is then an average of the 3 terms with term 3 being weighted slightly less than term 1 and 2 due to term 3 being that much shorter.
+The overall grade for the year is a combination of the 3 terms, with term 3 being weighted slightly less than term 1 and 2 due to term 3 being that much shorter.